chap-models/D-FENSE---LNCC-ARp-2025-1/README.md

 2. Drive the filter forward with random noise (Monte Carlo simulation) to generate multiple possible future trajectories
 3. Transform back from log2 space to case counts

-Each Monte Carlo trajectory represents one plausible future.
-CHAP uses these samples to compute summary statistics like medians and credible intervals.

 ## CHAP Compatibility

 The original model was written in MATLAB as a single batch script processing per-state CSV files.
 To make it CHAP-compatible: